karlkoorna/pdfy/README.md

 ## Usage

-Start the service by running `npm start`.
+Start the service with `npm start`.
 The network interface and port can be changed by the `LISTEN` environment variable, which defaults to `127.0.0.1:7111`.

 Only `POST` method requests with content type `application/json` are allowed.